treyhunner/treyhunner.github.com/source/_posts/2016-02-15-how-to-merge-dictionaries-in-python.markdown

 context = dict(chain(defaults.items(), user.items()))
 ```

-This works well and should be more efficient than creating two unnecessary lists.
+This works well and may be more efficient than creating two unnecessary lists.

 Score: